-To earn an MBA x Bioinformatics concentration in the Full-Time MBA, Full-Time MS in Finance/MBA, JD/MBA, or LLM/MBA, you will earn twelve credits from the curriculum listed below.
+To earn an MBA x Bioinformatics concentration in the Full-Time MBA, Full-Time MS in Finance/MBA (Finance track), JD/MBA, or LLM/MBA, you will earn twelve credits from the curriculum listed below.

 Required MBA x Bioinformatics Courses

 Designed to build upon the core topics covered in BINF 6308, i.e., use of the computer as a tool for bioinformatics research.
-Builds upon the Perl language fundamentals covered during the first semester but requires students to apply these fundamentals to a semester-long project.
+Builds upon the Python language fundamentals covered during the first semester but requires students to apply these fundamentals to a semester-long project.
 The project includes protein family analysis, multiple sequence analysis, phylogeny, and protein structure analysis.
-Additionally, students have an opportunity to learn to build, load, connect, and query custom MySQL databases, parse command line flags, and build Perl objects.
+Additionally, students have an opportunity to learn to build, load, connect, and query custom MySQL databases, and parse command line flags.